I have sold the 2005 4Runner and replaced it with a 2018 TRD Off Road Premium as shown here:

 My base vehicle was a stock new 2005 Toyota 4Runner 4x4, SR5 model.
 My intent was not to modify the vehicle in some way that would negate the OEM warranty or be so irreversible as to ruin the resale value.
 The latter never really was an issue because nine years later I am still driving my 4Runner.
-I am currently at 189,000 miles and I fully expect to pass 200,000 miles without an issue.
+I am currently at 239,000 miles and I hope to pass 300,000 miles without an issue.

 What I desired was a very reliable overland vehicle that would easily traverse rough roads or uneven terrain where a paved or graded dirt road did not exist.
 I can divide the design approach into these 5 categories: